kkaovsp/Project-Web-Dev/README.md

    - Check if ports 3000 and 5000 are available
    - Ensure all dependencies are installed
    - Look for error messages in the terminal

-For any other issues, please contact the development team.